An Algorithm for Checking Injectivity of Specialization Maps from Elliptic Surfaces: N eron's Specialization Theorem

 Now suppose $M < E(\mathbb Q(t))$ and $\phi = \sigma_{t_0}|_M$.
 If we have some $a \in M$ with $\phi(a)$ divisible by $n$, then even if we are able to conclude that $a$ is divisible by $n$ in $E(\mathbb Q(t))$, say $a = nb$ for some $b \in E(\mathbb Q(t))$, in order to verify \eqref{condition2} we would be required to check that $b \in M$.
 Unfortunately, this is a difficult problem.
 To avoid this, we will restrict ourselves to subgroups $M$ in which whenever $a \in M$ has the property that $a = nb$ for some $b \in E(\mathbb Q(t))$, we always know that $b \in M$.
 That is, condition 2 of Proposition \ref{prop:grouptheory} is satisfied for the inclusion $M \to E(\mathbb Q(t))$.
 Of course, this isn't always true; for example, if a subgroup $G < E(\mathbb Q(t))$ contains an element of infinite order then $M = nG$ always fails to have this property (recall that $G$ is finitely generated).
 Regarding condition 3, since specialization is always injective on torsion, note that if $M[n]$ is a proper subgroup of $E[n](\mathbb Q(t))$, then $\phi(M[n])$ is also always a proper subgroup of $E_{t_0}[n](\mathbb Q)$.
 Hence we also make the minor additional assumption that $M[n] = E[n](\mathbb Q(t))$.
 Thus we will assume all hypotheses of Proposition \ref{prop:grouptheory} for the inclusion $M \to E(\mathbb Q(t))$.

 Now suppose that we have $M < E(\mathbb Q(t))$ with the inclusion satisfying the hypotheses of Proposition \ref{prop:grouptheory}, $N = E_{t_0}(\mathbb Q)$ and $\phi = \sigma_{t_0}$.
 In our goal of finding a Hilbert set on which conditions 2 and 3 of Proposition \ref{prop:grouptheory} hold for these very specific $M, N, \phi$, one might hope that we could discard either condition 2 or 3 and still maintain the conclusion of Proposition \ref{prop:grouptheory}.
 Unfortunately neither condition implies the other, as the following two examples illustrate.
+We first look at an example where condition 2 holds but condition 3 does not.